wsu-wacs/SMART/test.md

 ## Acknowledgments

-This project is based on work supported by the National Science Foundation (NSF) under Grant no. 1464104.
+This project is based on work supported by --the National Science Foundation (NSF)-- under Grant no. **1464104**.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.